trex-paxos/trex-paxos-jvm/README.md

 The list of tasks:

- - [x] Impliment the Paxos Paraliment Protocol for log replication.
+- [x] Implement the Paxos Parliament Protocol for log replication.
- - [x] Write a test harness that injects rolling network paritions.
+- [x] Write a test harness that injects rolling network partitions.
+- [ ] Write property based tests to exhaustively verify correctness.
 - [ ] Implement a trivial replicated k-v store.
- - [ ] Implement Implement cluster membership changes as UPaxos.
+- [ ] Implement cluster membership changes as UPaxos.
 - [ ] Add in optionality so that randomised timeouts can be replaced by some other leader failover detection and voting mechanism (e.g. JGroups).

 ## Attribution